- Belleville 2022 WR/S Christian Rapley was offered by Penn State

-- Ann Arbor Pioneer 2021 WR/S Ali Fisher was offered by Western Michigan
+- Ann Arbor Pioneer 2021 WR/S Ali Fisher has committed to Buffalo

 Back-to-back: Reading dominates Beal City for second straight title